varkvark/python-project-83/README.md

 # Page Analyzer

 Page Analyzer is a Flask application that allows users to analyze web pages for SEO effectiveness.

-Application is available by the link down below:
+Application is available by the link:
 [Page Analyzer Application](https://python-project-83-naaz.onrender.com/)